sclaussen/matrix/README.md

     - Piers to pull the nails from the shadow box
     - Laser cutter
     - Sand paper

-- [x] LED prep (note the 2812b controller on each LED)
+- LED Prep
   - Cut the LEDs into 16 strips of 16 LEDs/strip
   - The WS2812 is an RGB LED with a WS2811 control IC built right into the LED

-- [x] Creating the arduino sketch in TinkerCad
-- [x] Arduino wiring to test each LED strip
-- [ ] Integrating the power supply
-- [x] Prepping the shadow box
+- Shadow box prep
   - Removed glass
   - Removed nails holding glass in place
-- [x] Smoking the shadow box glass (defuse the light)
   - 2 coast of Rust-oleum on each side to frost the glass

-- [ ] Designing the LED mounts and aperature layers, and laser cutting the layers (special thanks to Al & Angi)
+- LED Mounts
   - Process
     - Gravit Designer
     - 302mm x 302mm square (11 7/8" x 11 78")
     - 16 LEDs at 16.5mm/LED for a total of 264mm x 264mm centered (19mm edge)
     - Exported to SVG, imported into Adobe Illustrator, printed on xyz laser printer
   - Four layers
-      Layer 1.
+    - Layer 1.
 LED Mount Panel (8.5mm x 8.5mm holes)
-      Layers 2-4.
+    - Layers 2-4.
 Aperature Panel x3 (12.5mm x 12.5mm holes)
-      How thick?
+    - How thick?
-      Why type of wood?
+    - Why type of wood?

+## Videos

+- [ ] Supplies
+- [x] LED prep (note the 2812b controller on each LED)
+- [x] Creating the arduino sketch in TinkerCad
+- [x] Arduino wiring to test each LED strip
+- [ ] Integrating the power supply
+- [x] Prepping the shadow box
+- [x] Smoking the shadow box glass (defuse the light)
+- [ ] Designing the LED mounts and aperature layers, and laser cutting the layers (special thanks to Al & Angi)
 - [ ] LED, arduino, and power assembly
 - [ ] Final assembly
 - [ ] Programming